Sibos in Sydney

 These two reports help the industry explain how interactions and collaborations that begin during a global meeting are instrumental in developing strong communities open to finding innovative solutions that, ultimately, build a better world.
 Over the years, Sydney has woven this approach into its bidding philosophy, creating a stronger case for the numerous social, innovation and knowledge benefits of hosting conferences and conventions — with the objectives of its global clients at the centre.

-When Sibos took over ICC Sydney in 2018, the main objective throughout the event’s organization was to help SWIFT achieve its goals.
+When Sibos took over ICC Sydney in 2018, the main objective throughout the event’s organisation was to help SWIFT achieve its goals.
 Sibos 2018 attracted a global audience of senior decision makers from the banking sector, garnering an attendance of over 7,600 delegates from 158 countries, including the largest representation of Asian financial institutions in the event’s history.

 As it celebrated its 40th anniversary travelling all over the world, the conference was a major win for Sydney.
-“Technology has been described as the largest industry on the planet, and in financial services, Australia has proven its capability to produce unique solutions with global application,” says Lyn Lewis-Smith, CEO of BESydney.
+“Technology has been described as the largest industry on the planet, and in financial services, Australia has proven its capability to produce unique solutions with global application,” says Lyn Lewis-Smith (in 2019), CEO of BESydney.
 “We see global meetings like Sibos as the ideal platform to showcase that talent to the world and to spark new collaborations.
 Sibos was a great win for us, and a great win for Australia.”

 During the four-day conference, delegates experienced a dynamic program, which included a trade show with 180 exhibitors, custom-built stands, interactive zones and live activations.
 Both the convention and exhibition centres were exclusively activated for the duration of the event, while an additional 75 private meetings ran concurrently to the official program in a range of ICC Sydney’s flexible spaces.

-ICC Sydney, together with the event organizers, also had to get creative to make use of everything the facility could offer.
+ICC Sydney, together with the event organisers, also had to get creative to make use of everything the facility could offer.
 Pop-up and multi-purpose locations were created for delegates to enjoy in between sessions, taking full advantage of the venue’s waterside location and natural light.
 One highlight included the transformation of the 5,000-sqm, open-air Event Deck into a connected garden sanctuary – the ultimate place to rest and reflect on sessions from the industry’s top experts, complete with early morning Tai Chi classes.

 With Corporate Social Responsibility (CSR) deeply embedded in ICC Sydney’s culture and business model, the aim was to make sure the venue created the maximum economic – as well as community – impact.